 Of course, because we are taking one luggage each, because we are flying to the port location, maximization of clothing apparel is key.
 Certain ones will have to have dual purposes and it does not hurt that less fabric will help in maximizing my haul.
 You know, I am not a light packer.
 I can squeeze the air out of my clothes all I want but in the end I just really have to be smart about what I take.
 I’m already brain storming how I will make this happen.
 Haha One way is to get fitter until our scheduled vacation.
 I really would love to be comfortable enough to sport a two-piece with my teens but we will see how I fair by then.
-I haven’t worn a two-piece since my first pregnancy.
+I haven’t worn a two-piece since my pre-pregnancy days.

-So, I’ve managed to complete my 2nd week at the gym – opting to go 3x a week and doing resistance training to get better results this time around.
+I’ve managed to complete my 2nd week at the gym – opting to go 3x a week and doing resistance training to get better results this time around.
 Read about my gym journey for our summer family vacation last year.
 I’ve gotten to the point where I’m getting more comfortable working out in front of people and not caring how I look like.
 I focus on the muscles working to eliminate the introvert-infused inhibitions from discouraging me.

 What I have done new this week

 Let me tell you, measuring my food intake is a pain!
 I’m not going to lie.
 It’s time consuming; however, I do feel good being aware of what I consume for the entire day.
 It’s become my incentive to reach for something healthier throughout the day because I’m visually aware of what I’m eating.
 For me, it’s worth the time.
 This is my first week pairing up exercise with food portioning.
 My calculated daily calorie intake is measured at 1400, at a 1 lb weight loss per week, for now.
-I just plugged in the numbers and chose an option and there you go, 1400 daily caloric goal.
+I just plugged in the numbers and chose an option, and there you go, 1400 daily caloric goal.
 If I add my exercises too, my calorie goal would still be 1400 but I can eat more because I’m burning some of it.

 My daily caloric intake is not exact because most of what I eat does not come with a convenient nutritional table but I try to get close to it based on the information available on Myfitnesspal database.
 I do try to stay within that or have a calorie deficit – which I have been successful for 4 days now.
 Today is my 5th day.
 And I am heading out to the gym to burn more calorie and turn more of my fat to muscle.
 See my Insta feed for my food pics I’ve been enjoying.